ONLYOFFICE/onlyoffice-jira/README.md

 ## How it works

-The ONLYOFFICE integration follows the API documented [here](https://api.onlyoffice.com/editors/basic):
+The ONLYOFFICE app follows the API documented [here](https://api.onlyoffice.com/editors/basic):

 * User navigates to the Jira attachments and selects the `Edit in ONLYOFFICE` action.
 * Jira makes a request to OnlyOfficeEditorServlet (URL of the form: `/plugins/servlet/onlyoffice/doceditor?attachmentId=$attachment.id`).